 Chinese Trumpet Creeper Plant Info

 Chinese trumpet creeper vines (Campus grandiflora) can be grown in USDA zones 6-9.
 They grow rapidly once established and can attain lengths of 13-30 feet (4-9 m.) in an ideally sunny area.
-This vigorous woody vine bears blossoms in the early summer in a profusion of 3-inch (7.5 cm.) red/orange blossoms.
+This vigorous woody vine bears blossoms in the early summer in a profusion of 3-inch (7.5 cm.), red or orange blossoms.

 The trumpet-shaped flowers are borne off of new growth beginning in early June and the profusion lasts for about a month.
 Thereafter, the vine will sporadically blossom throughout the summer.
 Hummingbirds and other pollinators flock to its blooms.
 When the blossoms die back, they are replaced by long, bean-like seed pods that split open to release the double winged seeds.